Best Time to Visit Panama City Beach

 This is when PCB is at full throttle.
 The Gulf is warm, the kids are out of school, and every condo from Pier Park to Laguna Beach is booked.
 You'll pay peak rates and share the beach with a lot of people.

-That said, if you have school-age kids and no choice, summer still delivers.
+If you have school-age kids and no choice, summer still delivers.
 Water is in the mid-80s, the white sand stays beautiful, and there's a reason people keep coming back.
 Just book early — like, months early — and accept that the traffic on 98 will test your patience.
+Afternoon thunderstorms are common in July and August, but they're usually short and clear fast.

-If you can swing it, late April through May is our honest favorite recommendation.
+If you can swing it, late April through May is the window.
 The water is warming up (low-to-mid 70s by May), crowds are thinner than summer, and prices are noticeably lower — especially weekdays.
+If we had to pick one time to send our own family, this is it.

 fall (september – november): underrated